DanielTBonn/django-react-app/README.md

 ## Installation

-From the command line, git clone this repo and then download a venv as well as the requirements using pip.
+From the command line, `git clone` this repo and then download a venv as well as the requirements using `pip`.

 ## Usage